+- One-page proposal.
 Describe the research project and how the resources would contribute to the research.
-Or, describe the conference, its topic and who the conference would benefit.

-How much money are you asking for?
+- Simple budget.
+How much funding do you seek?
 What will you use it for?
-How much of your own STARS funds will you contribute for this project?
-Do you have funding from any other sources?
+Do you have, or have you applied for, funding from any other sources?
 If so, how much?

-To aid in formulating grant requests, Center coordinators have applied the following rules of thumb in assessing past applications:
+To aid in formulating grant requests, Center coordinators expect to apply the following rules of thumb in assessing applications:

 - Funding is available for data acquisition and for fieldwork travel.

-- All else equal, preference will be given to applications from junior faculty and new applicants.
-In addition, there is a bias against funding more than one project per applicant per cycle.
+- All else equal, preference will be given to new applicants.

 Acceptance of a Center research grant indicates agreement to the following conditions: